AntonisCSt/MLops_aws_Cat_dog/README.md

 ## Approach 3: Use docker compose - AWS ECS

-Instructions:
+### Instructions:

-make sure you have attached your IAM polices
+Requirements: 1) make sure you have attached your IAM polices
+              2) make sure all your images are in cloud (for my case I pushed them in dockerhub)

 https://aws.amazon.com/blogs/containers/deploy-applications-on-amazon-ecs-using-docker-compose/
 ```